kplakosh/portfolio_website/README.md

-# Portfolio website
+# Personal website

 ## Introduction

-This repository contains source code for my web developer portfolio page.
-It is created with HTML5 and CSS3.
-Used google font for this page.
-Page is hosted using AWS.
+This repository contains source code of my web developer portfolio website.
+It is created using HTML5, CSS3, JavaScript and Google Font.
+The website is hosted on AWS.

-To view site <a href="http://kplakosh.com/">click here.</a>
+To view the website <a href="http://kplakosh.com/">click here.</a>

 ## Features